- BSc (University of Hull)

 This work implemented the Health Improvement Profile (HIP), a tool she co-designed for mental health nurses that is now used across the world.

-Developing practice that has an impact on the mental health and wellbeing of adults and young people remains the focus of her teaching, research and scholarship activity.
-Jacquie has worked in a variety of roles at the University , most recently Associate Dean Education (2015-2020) and moved to a new role to lead Mental Health Strategy on 3 March 2020.
+Developing practice that has an impact on the mental health and wellbeing of adults and young people remains the focus of her teaching, research, knowledge exchange and scholarship activity.
+Jacquie has worked in a variety of roles at the University including Associate Dean Education (2015-2020), Mental Health Strategy Lead (2020-2023) and Head of School (Nursing and Midwifery) (from 2023).

 The Health Improvement Profile for people with severe mental illness: Feasibility of a secondary analysis to make international comparisons